Birmingham awarded money for train station upgrades

 BIRMINGHAM, Ala.
-(WIAT) — Improvements are coming to Birmingham’s Amtrak station after the Birmingham Jefferson County Transity Authority received federal grant money this week.
+(WIAT) — Improvements are coming to Birmingham’s Amtrak station after the Birmingham Jefferson County Transit Authority received federal grant money this week.

 The Southern Rail Commission awarded Birmingham $250,000 that can be used to enhance accessibility, improve ridership, and expand economic opportunities associated with station redevelopment.